-The 2013 St. Louis River Area of Concern (SLRAOC) Remedial Action Plan (RAP, hereinafter 2013 RAP Update) forms the basis of this 2023 RAP.
+The 2013 St. Louis River Area of Concern (SLRAOC) Remedial Action Plan (RAP, hereinafter 2013 RAP Update) forms the basis of this 2024 RAP.
 The 2013 RAP Update was produced by LimnoTech (MPCA and WDNR, 2013), under contract to the Minnesota Pollution Control Agency and was funded by a United States Environmental Protection Agency (USEPA) Great Lakes Restoration Initiative (GLRI) grant (Federal grant no. GL00E00556) and associated Minnesota and Wisconsin GLRI capacity funding.
 Many organizations and individuals participated in a variety of ways as collaborators to the 2013 RAP Update, which is updated annually by the SLRAOC Coordinators and leaders.
 The collaborating agencies include the Minnesota Pollution Control Agency (MPCA), the Minnesota Department of Natural Resources (MNDNR), the Wisconsin Department of Natural Resources (WDNR), and the Fond du Lac Band of Lake Superior Chippewa (FdL), along with the AOC's designated Citizen Action Committee (CAC), the St. Louis River Alliance (SLRA).

 The annual update is provided for review and comment to the organizations and individuals participating in the RAP process.
-A draft redlined version of the RAP, showing changes made for the most recent federal fiscal year (FFY), is open for stakeholder and partner input for a two-week period.
+A draft version of the RAP is open for stakeholder and partner input for a two-week period.
 AOC Coordinators review and address the stakeholder and partner input before finalizing the RAP update and submitting it to the USEPA - Great Lakes National Program Office (GLNPO).
-This 2023 RAP is the result of updates to the 2022 RAP and is current as of the federal fiscal year 2023 (October 1, 2022 - September 30, 2023).
+This 2024 RAP is the result of updates to the 2023 RAP and is current as of the federal fiscal year 2024 (October 1, 2023 - September 30, 2024).